 The pools will stand ready to open with reduced hours, but the actual open-date will depend on social distancing guidelines from the State.
-In the Yellow phase, swimming lesson class sizes can be increased to 9 with one instructor.
+In the Yellow phase, swimming lesson class sizes can be increased to 9 with one instructor and then to 19 with one instructor in the green phase.
+Mass gathering limits of 150 in turquoise will allow more significant expansion.